kapouer/matchdom/README.md

 The first case is shorter to write but overwrites current scope with iterated item keys, while the alias allows to avoid that.

-The place parameter may be a custom filter name called *after* the iterated range has been merged:
+The placer parameter may be a custom filter name called *after* the iterated range has been merged, with (item, cursor, fragment, ...params) signature:

-- value is iterated item, additional parameters are passed
+- the iterated item
-- ctx.src.node is the insertion cursor (an empty text node) in ctx.src.root
+- cursor node before which the fragment would have been merged
-- ctx.dest.root the fragment containing the merged range
+- fragment result of the merge
-- ctx.dest.node the current node in the fragment.
+- other custom params passed to the placer

 The place filter may choose to:

-- insert ctx.dest.node before ctx.src.node (default behavior)
+- insert fragment before cursor (the default behavior)
 - insert it somewhere else
-- do nothing in which case the node is dropped
+- do nothing in which case the fragment is not inserted

 ### query: selector